 Six-month intensive apprenticeship with Dr. Will Morris, including the art and science of pulse and tongue diagnostics, rooted in the Ding lineage from China.
 Pulse diagnostics is an ancient tool used to assess the state of the internal body through a traditional diagnostic system.
 I continue study with Dr. Morris and have studied with him since 2016.

 Will comes to the field of pulse diagnostics with over 30 years of practice.
 He is the former president of the Oriental Academy at Austin, and a professional astrologer.
 He holds a clinical practice in both Austin, Texas and British Columbia, Canada.

-Trained artisan baker and pastry chef by Chuck and Carla Conway of Obread Bakery.
-Skill set includes European style baking using naturally leavened bread to create hand crafted artisan food.
+Trained artisan baker and pastry chef.
+Trained by Chuck and Carla Conway of Obread Bakery in Shelburne, VT.
+Skill set includes European-style baking using naturally leavened bread to create hand-crafted artisan food.
 Special emphasis on utilizing organic and local ingredients, and creating nourishing food for the community.

-Special studies in medicinal foods and the incorporation of herbal medicine into cooking at O Palais des Fées in Varennes-sur-Ammance, France.
+Special studies in medicinal foods and the incorporation of herbal medicine in cooking at Palais des Fees in Varennes, France.